tjintranet/Excel-to-XML-for-DBS/README.md

 - Preview Table:
   - Wi Number column
   - XML preview column
-  - Download button for each row
+  - Download button for each row (centered)
 - Action Buttons:
   - Download All XMLs as ZIP (green)
   - Clear All (grey)